ayushmaan100/resume-analyser/README.md

   <p>
     Smart, browser-based resume analysis using AI, React, and Puter.js.<br />
     No backend.
-Realtime feedback.
+Real-time feedback.
 ATS score.
 Built with ❤️ for developers.
   </p>

   <div>